-My friend and I are close, and we've known each other for 4 years, but he keeps trying to get me to let him lick me "down below" and I say no but he doesn't leave me alone.
-What can I do to make him stop making me uncomfortable?
-He always says it would be funny and I won't get an STD, but I don't want to and we keep getting angry at each other.
+My friend and I are close, but he keeps trying to get me to let him lick me "down below."
+I say no but he doesn't leave me alone.
+What can I do to make him stop?
+He thinks it's funny and says I won't get an STD, but I don't want to.
 Please help!

 When someone pressures you to do something you're not comfortable with, you have a right to say no — whether it's about something sexual, or about anything else.
 A friend should respect and accept your answer